CrimsonCloak/KnightGuy/README.md

 I would like to thank the following people:

-Brackeys - for providing an in-depth beginnner tutorial and the baseline assets
+Brackeys - for providing an in-depth beginnner tutorial and the baseline assets for this project

 Cainos - for providing great assets

 <!-- Playtesters: -->